m-amazirh/cart-price-calculator/README.md

     This module contains common utilities, value objects (e.g., `Money`, `Identifier`), and exceptions that are shared across other modules.
 It defines the `CustomerCategory` interface, which is crucial for categorizing customers.

 *   **`product-management`**:
     Responsible for managing product data and defining the pricing logic.
 It handles the different price points for high-end phones, mid-range phones, and laptops, considering various customer categories.
+The design intentionally omits a product type attribute, instead relying on the pricing configuration to implicitly define product categories through their price points.

 *   **`customer-management`**:
     Manages customer data, distinguishing between `Consumer` (individual) and `Business` clients.
 It encapsulates the specific attributes and behaviors of each customer type, including annual turnover for business clients, which influences pricing.